 And here is also a tourist map with the roads of Corvo (click on the image to download it in larger size and resolution).

-Tourist map of Corvo Island (Azores)
+Tourist map of the island of Corvo (Azores)

 Caldeirão